-The Township Lease is held by the Mirarr Traditional Owners via GACJT, a corporation established with the assistance of GAC for this purpose.
+The Township Lease is held by the Mirarr Traditional Owners via GACJT.
 The lease provides certainty of tenure through the issuing of mid and long-term subleases.
 These subleases replace a similar system of 40-year subleases under which the town was constructed, and these subleases were previously issued by the Jabiru Town Development Authority.
 A formal land administration system for Jabiru allows government, commercial developers, and new investors to continue to invest and operate in the township.